lbruton/PreciousMetalInventoryTool/README.md

 Event Delegation - Some events use inline handlers in dynamically generated HTML.
 Changes to table rendering affect these handlers.
 Theme Variables - CSS uses custom properties for theming.
 Changes to color schemes affect both light and dark modes.

-The repository appears to be a well-structured, feature-rich application that has evolved through multiple versions with careful attention to user needs in the precious metals collecting community.